1. What are Virtual Team Icebreakers?

 - What was the last meal that you had?

-This helps lighten the mood before the meeting and helps energize and motivate the employees.
+These virtual ice breakers for team meetings help lighten the mood before the meeting and help energize and motivate the employees.
 You can change the questions for each session.

 Everyone has cravings.
 For me, it's a pizza with extra cheese.
 I am sure all of you have something that is your favorite.
 Well, this game is based on what you like.